 Being an early adopter places Allstate at the cutting edge, confirming its reputation for innovating on behalf of its customers.
 “Advances in tech have created the expectation for real-time connections and service, especially among millennials, who already use P2P networks and prefer text messages to phone conversations and face-to-face meetings,” Cirrincione concludes.
 “In the next few years, as this generation becomes a bigger part of our customer base, we expect these trends to accelerate.”

-Zelle enables companies and consumers to send payments to nearly anyone with a bank account in the U.S. Owned by Early Warning Services, LLC, a leader in fraud, risk, identity, authentication, and payment services, Zelle makes it easier, faster and safer for money to move.
+Zelle enables companies and consumers to send money to almost anyone with a bank account in the U.S. Owned by Early Warning Services, LLC, a leader in fraud, risk, identity, authentication, and payment services, Zelle makes it fast, safe and easy to send money.

 Case studies are for illustrative purposes only and intended to demonstrate the capabilities of Bank of America Merrill Lynch.
 You should not consider these case studies as an endorsement of Bank of America Merrill Lynch.
 Case studies do not necessarily represent the experiences of other clients.
 Results may vary.